Sergeus/Sergeus.github.io/_drafts/ZMoveBasePower.md

 | 130               | 195               |
 | 140+              | 200               |

-If, like me, you were caught off guard by this table not being contiguous, know that the Base Power of all moves in Pokémon is divisible by 5.
+If, like me, you were caught off guard by this table not being contiguous, know that the Base Power of all fixed Base Power moves in Pokémon is divisible by 5.
 (Can't wait until *that* changes at some point!)

 So the Base Power of the Z-Move varies depending on which move was turned into it.
 From an experience point of view, this makes a lot of sense.
 I expect Hyper Beam turned into a Z-Move to do more damage than Tackle, even if they both become a Z-Move with the same name (Breakneck Blitz).